s60sc/ESP32-CAM_MJPEG2SD/README.md

 After playback finished, press __Stop Stream__ button.
 If a recording is started during a playback, playback will stop.

-Entire folders or files within folders can be deleted by selecting the required file or folder from the drop down list then pressing the __Delete__ button.
+Entire folders or files within folders can be deleted by selecting the required file or folder from the drop down list then pressing the __Delete__ button and confirming.
+Function provided by [@gemi254](https://github.com/gemi254)

+Entire folders or files within folders can be uploaded to a remote server via FTP by selecting the required file or folder from the drop down list then pressing the __FTP Upload__ button.
+The FTP parameters are defined in file `myConfig.h`.
 Function provided by [@gemi254](https://github.com/gemi254)

 Browser functions only tested on Chrome.